Hare Wynn Achieves Favorable Settlement for Dozens of Mayflower Residents

-In 2013, Hare Wynn attorneys Shawn Daniels and Don McKenna filed suit against Exxon Mobil Corp. in Faulkner County Circuit Court for individuals who lived in close proximity to the spill.
+In 2013, Hare Wynn attorney Don McKenna filed suit against Exxon Mobil Corp. in Faulkner County Circuit Court for individuals who lived in close proximity to the spill.
 The matter was settled prior to trial.

 Exxon Mobil has already paid more than $5 million to settle lawsuits brought by federal and state regulators.